James-Cherished-Inc/roo-research-mode/README.md

 # Roo Code ResearchMode with Perplexity & Lynx

-This repository contains the code for a custom Roo Code mode ("ResearchMode") that integrates Perplexity API for web search and Lynx for page analysis, enabling research-augmented software engineering within the Roo Code VS Code extension.
+This repository contains the code for a custom Roo Code mode ("ResearchMode") that integrates Perplexity API for web search and Lynx for page analysis, enabling autonomous research-augmented software engineering within the Roo Code VS Code extension.

 ## Features